-The risks that are under extra observation are cyber risks, nanotechnology, lack of adaption to climate change, Internet of Things (IoT) and self-driving vehicles.
+The risks that are under extra observation are cyber risks, nanotechnology, lack of adaption to climate change, Internet of Things (IoT), self-driving vehicles, critical infrastructure blackouts and supply chain disruption.

 4. Solvency II

 Detailed information about the Company's risks based on the Solvency II regulation is provided in the Solvency and Financial Condition Report, which is available on the Company's website.